openstack/grenade/README.rst

 The master branch tests the upgrade path from the previous release (aka 'base') to the current trunk (aka 'target').
-Stable branches of grenade will be created soon after an OpenStack release and after a corresponding DevStack stable branch is available.
+Stable branches of Grenade will be created soon after an OpenStack release and after a corresponding DevStack stable branch is available.

 For example, following the release of Grizzly and the creation of